dpplweb/dppl-content/_posts/cheryl/0506-01-01-kids-ebooks.md

 The library has several different options whatever your age or need.

+##AudioBookCloud

+Listen online to audio books in many different categories: fiction, non-fiction, classics and even Spanish language audio books!
+These books are always available, never on hold, and no need to download.

+##BookFLIX

+Explore animated versions of favorite children's picture books and related nonfiction ebooks in one of nine learning categories.
+Also includes Spanish titles and educational games.

+##TumbleBook Library

+A collection of animated, talking picture books, puzzles and games.
+Includes books in Spanish and French.

+##TumbleBookCloud

+An online collection of ebooks and read-along chapter, graphic novels, National Geographic videos, and audio books.
+Over 500 titles for middle/high school students including content to support the Common Core Curriculum.

+##TumbleBookCloud Junior

+An online collection of ebooks and read-along chapter, graphic novels, National Geographic videos, and audio books.
+For grades two to six.

 ## Checkout Digital Books and Audiobooks

 You might think e-books are only for adults, but there are tons of titles available for kids.
 Rick Riordan books?
 We've got that. _Fancy Nancy_?
 Ditto. _Divergent_?
 Yup!
 Titles like these are a click away on either your computer or your digital device (smartphone, tablet, e-reader).